nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 # PatientSync User Guide

-PatientSync is a **desktop app made for nurses to manage patient, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+PatientSync is a **desktop app made for nurses to manage patient, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, PatientSync allows you to add and view patients intimate details and also manage patient-specific tasks faster than traditional GUI apps.

 <!-- * Table of Contents -->